 Shares of each class represent proportionate interests in the Fund's assets.
 On matters that affect the Fund as a whole, each class has the same voting and other rights and preferences as any other class.
 On matters that affect only one class, only shareholders of that class may vote.
 Each class votes separately on matters affecting only that class, or matters expressly required to be voted on separately by state or federal law.
+Shares of each class of a series have the same voting and other rights and preferences as the other classes and series of the Trust for matters that affect the Trust as a whole.
 Additional series may be offered in the future.